ted-lang/ted/docs/src/language/modules.md

 # Modules

-Modules are the basic building blocks of Ted programs.
+Modules are the current top-level unit in Ted.
+Hardware modeling uses ports and event handlers, but core code can live inside modules without any timing.

 ## Module Declaration